lucahlg/DayZ-Map-Downloader/README.md

 The application functions by:

-1.  **Selecting Map Parameters**: You choose the desired map (e.g., ChernarusPlus-Top), its version, and the zoom level from the sidebar.
+1.  **Selecting Map Parameters**: You choose the desired map (e.g., ChernarusPlus-Top), its version, and the resolution level from the sidebar.
 2.  **Downloading Tiles**: The app connects to `maps.izurvive.com` to download individual map tiles based on your selections.
 It stores these tiles locally in a `tiles/` directory.
 3.  **Stitching Images**: Once all tiles are downloaded, the application stitches them together into a single, large image.
 4.  **Display & Download**: The final stitched map is displayed in the application, and you're provided with a button to download it.